- Bite-sized Trips

 How much should I tip the guides and porters?

 Tipping should be dependent on the quality of the service provided.
 As a good guide the tip is easy to work out per day of your trek, approx $10-20 a day for the guide and $5-10 for the porters.
-This of course is an average and is also per person, but a good idea of what other people tend to pay.
+This, of course, is an average and is also per person, but a good idea of what other people tend to pay.

-Should I take US Dollars to spend?
+Should I take US Dollars to spend in Peru?

 You will hear lots of different advice on currency and what is best to take.
 Changing your Pounds in to US dollars will of course mean you can pay commissions twice if you then change in to the Peruvian Sol as well.
 Dollars are widely accepted certainly in larger places so can be great emergency currency, but if, like us, you like small local places it is best to have local currency as well.